 Cook the Tofu: Start by pressing your tofu (instructions in the recipe card below) to eliminate excess moisture and help you achieve the crispiest results.
 Then cube, season with salt and pepper, and cook in a high-sided skillet until deeply golden on 2-3 sides.
 For the crispiest edges, resist the urge to move/flip the tofu until it’s 100% ready.
 Remove and set aside.

-Prep the Lemongrass: While you wait for the tofu, get the sharpest, largest knife you have.
+Prepare the Lemongrass: While you wait for the tofu, get the sharpest, largest knife you have.
 Chop off the fibrous greener top portion of the lemongrass stalk and discard (or freeze for flavoring broths later).
 Trim about half an inch from the bottom.
 Peel off the tough fibrous outer leaves and discard/freeze.
 (The point is to get to the white/light green portion.)

 Mince the Lemongrass: Using the spine of your knife (not the sharp side), whack the stalk fiercely until it’s bruised all over to release its essential oils.
 Finally, mince the lemongrass into the tiniest pieces possible.
 Set aside.